A Beginner’s Guide to Points of Interest

 What are Points of Interest?

-A Point of Interest (POI) is a location that lots of people visit either routinely, seasonally, or based on certain events.
+A Point of Interest is a location that lots of people visit either routinely, seasonally, or based on certain events.

 Examples of a POI include: